 Genomics and other technological advances present opportunities to improve animal performance through herd improvement R&D. DataGene's main strategic priority is to increase the rate of genomic testing of females in the Australian dairy population.
-The data collected by the Central Data Repository (CDR) and Ginfo will enable the development of breeding values for traits that are difficult to measure, such as health traits and enable the industry to use new technologies such as MIR.
+The data collected by the CDR and Ginfo will enable the development of breeding values for traits that are difficult to measure, such as health traits and enable the industry to use new technologies such as MIR.

-Short-term objectives include: working with DairyBio and stakeholders to create an implementation plan for a sustainability metric to leverage herd improvement data; ensuring automated connectivity for MIR spectra from lab to CDR; and maintaining Ginfo farmer participation at current levels, including classifications and genotyping
+Short-term objectives include: working with DairyBio and stakeholders to create an implementation plan for a calf vitality breeding value; planning for a National Breeding Objective review; and maintaining Ginfo farmer participation at current levels, including classifications and genotyping.